Who Was Winnie Mandela?

 Even with her conviction, Winnie Mandela was elected president of the ANC's Women's League.
 Then, in 1994, Nelson Mandela won the presidential election, becoming South Africa's first black president; Winnie was subsequently named deputy minister of arts, culture, science and technology.
 However, due to affiliations and rhetoric seen as highly radical, she was ousted from her cabinet post by her husband in 1995.
 The couple divorced in 1996, having spent few years together out of almost four decades of marriage.

 Despite the conflicts, Winnie Mandela is still widely revered for her role in ending South Africa's oppressive policies.
-Her story has been the subject of an opera, books and films.
-Winnie has been portrayed by many different actresses and in a number of screen productions.
-She was played by actress Alfre Woodard in the 1987 television movie Mandela; by Sophie Okonedo in the TV movie Mrs Mandela (2010); and by Jennifer Hudson in the 2011 film Winnie, which was produced by Bishop T.D.
-Jakes.
+Her story has been the subject of an opera, books and films, her character interpreted by many different actresses across numerous productions.
+She was played by actress Alfre Woodard in the 1987 television movie Mandela; by Sophie Okonedo in the TV movie Mrs Mandela (2010); and by Jennifer Hudson in the 2011 film Winnie.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!